Bristol Valley Theater sets free 'BVT at Home' online theater event

 NAPLES — In response to recent NY on Pause mandates prohibiting public performances, Bristol Valley Theater, the Finger Lakes' award-winning live professional theater, will be offering their first ever BVT at Home theatrical event: an encore screening of the world premiere musical The King's Legacy, for patrons to enjoy online from the safety of their own homes.

-The link to the event will go live at 7 p.m., Saturday, May 16.
+The link to the event went live at 7 p.m., Saturday, May 16.

 “We miss our audience and our supporters, but their safety and the safety of our artists are our primary concerns,” said BVT Executive Artistic Director Karin Bowersock.
 “But in this time that we must be apart, we wanted to give everyone something really special to enjoy at home.”